 Why isn't SmartAssistant returning the number of results specified in the configuration variable SA_NL_MAX_SUGGESTIONS although there are enough relevant answers available?

-SmartAssistant, Oracle Service Cloud August 2015 and newer
+SmartAssistant, Oracle B2C Service August 2015 and newer

 The configuration setting SA_RESULTS_COUNT_RATIO is located in folders: Common > Knowledge Base > SmartAssistant.
 You may also select to search by Key.
 More information on how to locate and edit configuration settings is available in Answer ID 1960: Editing configuration settings.